salemn1/My-life-with-Crypto/MLWC.md

 I managed to make a profit with these investments, the profit being $ 70 in a few days.
 20 in cake and 50 in bpt, money rain baby. 💸💸💸

-I will create a table with profit, etc, everytime i write new stuff abouyt my life in crypto, so this it is the first one.
+I will create a table with profit, etc, everytime i write new stuff about my life in crypto, so this is the first one.

 |Name   | Investment | Profit |